Ethics Committee

 Clinical Protocol

-Per the G-HlthResConduct, MWI-60, MWI-1, and MWI-22, the following elements should be included in the protocol (Note: the regulations provide overlapping and unique elements so each of the items listed below will not necessarily be in each source.):
+Per the G-HlthResConduct, MWI-60, MWI-1, and MWI-22, the following elements should be included in the protocol (Note: Each of the items listed below will not necessarily be found in all sources, which provide overlapping and unique elements):

 - Cover page